 Last time I wrote about authors not providing setting information at all, or not providing it soon enough.
-Not providing enough detail about the setting is a similar problem, but different enough that it gets its own post.
+Not providing enough detail about the setting is a similar problem.
 Next time we’ll go to the other extreme and discuss providing too much information.

 It’s easy for an author to fall into the vagueness trap: after all, his mind’s eye sees the setting the characters are in.
-That knowledge becomes so ingrained that he forgets the reader isn’t right there with him: she doesn’t see what he sees, know what he knows, etc. In the end, details get left out, even when they’re new and important, and the poor reader becomes a member of the Fugawi Tribe (see Part 18 for an explanation of who they are).
+That knowledge becomes so ingrained that he can forget the reader isn’t right there with him: she doesn’t see what he sees, know what he knows, etc. In the end, details get left out, even when they’re new and important, and the poor reader becomes a member of the Fugawi Tribe.
+(See Part 18 for an explanation of who they are.)

 Setting details do much more than locate the reader in place and time.
-They establish, or help establish:
+Among other things, they establish, or help establish:

 - the mood of the story;

 - the relationships between the characters and the time, place, and culture of the story;

 - the activities that might be expected to take place there.

 It’s important to remember, too, that setting details are not just things the reader can “see” with her mind’s eye.
 The other four senses can convey setting information too.